starsoflumion/Introduction/README.md

 dnc my skins btw ,,, wait whys this here this is an introduction .

-literally shelly from dw 💔💔

 ok bye

+WAIT ALSO DONT TAKE INSPIRATION STRICTLY PLEASE!! .

-wait also get me to 50 folower pls trust ill give you a free moth plush ♥️
+wait also get me to 80 folower pls trust ill give you a free moth plush ♥️